YouTube Thumbnail Downloader: Save Any Thumbnail in HD

 Does this work for private or unlisted videos?

-No. Thumbnails for private videos are not publicly accessible on YouTube's CDN, so they cannot be fetched.
-Unlisted videos technically have public thumbnails but they are rarely indexed — in practice the tool will either return a result or show the image as unavailable.
+No. Thumbnails for private videos are not publicly accessible on YouTube's CDN.
+Unlisted videos technically have public thumbnail URLs, but results vary — the tool will either return the thumbnail or show the image as unavailable depending on how YouTube has indexed it.

 Why is Max Resolution unavailable for some videos?

 YouTube only generates maxresdefault.jpg for videos processed at 720p or above.
-Videos uploaded in standard definition, or very old uploads from before HD became the norm, will not have this size.
+Videos uploaded in standard definition or very old uploads from before HD became standard will not have this size.
 The sddefault (640×480) file is the next best option and is available for the vast majority of videos.

 Can I download thumbnails for YouTube Shorts?